Battle of Vlaardingen: Political background

-The causes
+Causes

 Emperor Henry II organised his expedition against the Frisians and their count for two reasons.
 Firstly, the emperor wanted to clear the trade route between the port of Tiel and England: Dirk III forced the sailors who passed by on the Merwede to pay a heavy tribute, and thus he endangered commerce and the tax incomes of the emperor.
 Secondly, the rebellious count had illegally occupied lands that were claimed by the bishop of Utrecht, and had even built a castle there.
 The bishoprics of Liege, Trier, and Cologne as well as several abbeys also had possessions in the region.

-The preparations for the expedition
+Preparations for the expedition

 At Easter 1018, Emperor Henry II summoned a Diet in Nijmegen.
 He listened to the complaints of the merchants from Tiel and Bishop Adalbold II of Utrecht.
 Dirk was present but refused to amend his ways.
 Henry assigned Adelbold and Duke Godfrey to organise a punitive expedition against the rebellious Count Dirk, who then left the meeting, announcing his intent to foil the imperial plans.
 Within a few months, an army would be assembled in Tiel, the most important port in the northern Low Countries.
 The army would sail west, along the rivers Waal and Merwede, to Dirk's stronghold in Vlaardingen.

 Three more bishops would supply troops: Baldrick II of Liège, Gerhard of Cambrai, and the Archbishop Heribert of Cologne.
 Bishop Baldrick participated personally in the trip to Vlaardingen.
 Shortly beforehand, he had a new crypt constructed under the Basilica of Our Lady in Maastricht, which had collapsed on the day of his departure.
 This turned out to be a bad omen, because on the way downriver with the Imperial fleet from Tiel to Vlaardingen the bishop fell ill.
 At Heerewaarden he left his ship and died on the very day of the battle.